olzhasar/olzhasar.github.io/content/posts/advent-of-code-vs-leetcode.md

 ### Feels like a real project

 I always hate the short-term nature of solving `Leetcode` problems.
-It makes me feel like I'm wasting my precious time sometimes.
+It makes me feel like I'm wasting time and instead of building something.
 Here, in contrast, I feel like I'm working on a set of side projects.
 As a result, I care about the code quality much more.

 ### Conclusion